 Flights for June and August were available for £40 per person each way.
 This does not include luggage or seat reservation which are extra.

 British Airways offer a book with confidence guarantee which means you can cancel or change your booking up for travel up until 30 April 2022.
 You will get a voucher rather than a refund.

 Having used this flight several times it flies into and out of Terminal 5 at London Heathrow.
 The planes are a little smaller with a 2 x 2 seat configuration.
 The overhead lockers are therefore a little smaller.
 Like all short haul British Airways flights now there are no refreshments included but they have changed their menu with lots of Tom Kerridge products available to pre order.

 Easyjet currently has flights available in June from London Gatwick, London Luton and Bristol.
+Easyjet’s multiple connections makes it one of the easiest way of getting to the Highlands.
 Currently these flights are shown as;

 London Gatwick to Inverness